-So, how can you get investment?
-There are a number of different options available, each option with its own advantages and disadvantages.
+So, how can you get an investment?
+There are many different options available, each option with its own advantages and disadvantages.

 What we will look at in this article:

-In this article, we will look at how private equity, venture capital, and angel investing work, including the advantages and disadvantages of each and how to find funding.
+In this article, we will look at how private equity, angel investing, and VC work, including the advantages and disadvantages of each and how to find funding.